kree-nickm/Moon-Mod-Tools/README.md

 ```
 * **id / token** - *(Both required)* These come from the [Discord developer portal](https://discord.com/developers/applications) for your bot. **id** is the Application ID from the General Information page. **token** comes from the Bot page (but can only be viewed once, so don't miss it).
 * **intents** - Array of strings, each being a member of [GatewayIntentBits](https://discord-api-types.dev/api/discord-api-types-v10/enum/GatewayIntentBits).
-* **partials** - Array of strings, each being a member of [Partials](https://discordjs.guide/popular-topics/partials.html#enabling-partials).
-  * *Note:* Modules can add intents and partials as well from their `index.mjs` files, in which case you don't need to add them here yourself.
+  * *Note:* Modules can add intents as well from their `index.mjs` files, in which case you don't need to add them here yourself.
 * **applicationCommands** - Array of objects, each a definition of an application command.
 Application command definitions have the following properties:
   * **filename** - File that contains the [properties of the application command](#application-command-file).
   * **guildIds** - Array of guild IDs where this command will be available.
 Do not include this property for global commands.